CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/dictionary/mapping/kn_dt_mapping.md

 - RSG never reads KnDt directly; it reads SSR only.
 - KnDt is declarative meaning only.
-- KnC, KnM, and KnF extract and write tiered symbolic grounding fields from KnDt into SSR.
+- KnC, KnM, and KnF extract and write symbolic grounding fields from KnDt into SSR.
 - Subsequent stages operate exclusively on SSR fields.

 ---

 ## **3. Ground Information Definition**

-Ground information in TS is the explicit symbolic values and domain‑truth facts written deterministically into the SSR by KnC, KnM, and KnF.
+Ground information in TS consists of the symbolic grounding fields (identity, relation, domain‑anchor, coordinate, surface) written deterministically into the SSR by KnC, KnM, and KnF.

-These include:
-- identity anchors
-- relation anchors
-- domain anchors
-- qualifier anchors
-- truth‑validation anchors

-KnC, KnM, and KnF perform pointer‑driven resolution from KnDt entries.
-Grounding is non‑inferential, non‑semantic, and produces stable symbolic fields for downstream use.
+These fields provide stable symbolic anchors for downstream mapping.
+Grounding is non‑inferential and produces only symbolic fields.

 ---